allenjd3/mongo-entries/README.md

         }
     ]
     ```
-- Require it with `composer require statamic/eloquent-entries-example`
+- Require it with `allenjd3/mongo-entries-example`
-- Run migrations with `php artisan migrate`

 ## Schema